‘I like games because I don’t need to think,’ he said openly.

 He looks up at the green MediCare poster hanging on the wall, sighs and says to himself: “I’m here for GameCare.”

 This is true story with the identifying features about the two people removed to preserve their anonymity.
 I still think there’s dubious ethics about sharing this conversation, but I get the feeling this person isn’t alone in their situation.
-For that reason I thought this story was worth sharing and I wish these this person well.
+For that reason I thought this story was worth sharing and I wish this person well.